 Shenandoah County compared worse (six indicators) than the Virginia average.
-All three counties within the SMH community reported high percentages of residents under age 65 who don't have health insurance.
-Rappahannock, Shenandoah, and Warren reported percentages higher than the commonwealth average for being overweight or obese (Exhibit 30).
+All four counties within PMC's Community reported high percentages of residents who do not have health insurance under age 65.
+Rappahannock, and Shenandoah counties reported percentages higher than the state average for being overweight or obese (Exhibit 30).

-^{12 }Adult men having more than two drinks per day; adult women having more than one drink per day.
+^{11 }Adult men having more than two drinks per day; adult women having more than one drink per day.

-13 Total, Adults Aged 20+ Years, Age-Adjusted Percentage, Virginia, 2015
+12 Total, Adults Aged 20+ Years, Age-Adjusted Percentage, Virginia, 2015

-14 Average number of reported mentally unhealthy days per month among adults 18 years and over

-Average number of reported physically unhealthy days per month among adults 18 years of age and over Shenandoah Memorial Hospital
+13 Average number of reported mentally unhealthy days per month among adults 18 years and over 14 Average number of reported physically unhealthy days per month among adults 18 years of age and over